 TIA researchers Dr Brian Horton and Dr Ross Corkrey contributed to a national project to develop a web-based program to help sheep graziers accurately predict sheep wellbeing and productivity.
 Our researchers analysed large data sets relating to risk factors for sheep health and developed models to predict situations where sheep wellbeing is likely to be adversely affected, including a flystrike model and a cold-and-heat model.

-- Dr Matthew Harrison (Group Leader)
+- Associate Professor Matthew Harrison (Group Leader)

 - Dr Iffat Ara

 - Dr Ross Corkrey